Bockstein basis and resolution theorems in extension theory: Lemmas for inverse sequences

 \section{Lemmas for inverse sequences}

 The proof of the main result will require certain manipulations of inverse sequences of metric compacta.
-This section will contain the needed results, taken from Section 3 of \cite{RS2}.
-The next lemma follows from Corollary 1 of \cite{MS2}.
+This section will contain the needed results, mostly taken from Section 3 of \cite{RS2}.
+The next lemma follows from Corollary 1 of \cite{MS2}, or from \cite{Br}.

 \begin{lemma} Let $\mathbf{X}=(X_i,p_i^{i+1})$ be an inverse sequence of metric compacta $(X_i,d_i)$.
 Then there exists a sequence $(\ga_i)$ of positive numbers such that if $\mathbf{Y}=(X_i,q_i^{i+1})$ is an inverse sequence and $d_i(p_i^{i+1},q_i^{i+1})<\ga_i$ for each $i$, then $\lim \mathbf{Y}=\lim \mathbf{X}$. $\square$ \end{lemma}